CICM/CicmWrapper/README.md

 Pd Enhanced aims to facilitate the creation of objects for Pure Data.
 It offers an architecture similar to the Max objects that allows to easily create Pure Data objects with a source code for Max objects.
 One of the main axis is the creation of graphical user interfaces.
 Pd Chocolate is a small set of externals, not essential but that can be very useful (there’re a vu~ and a nbx~ that don’t have the blink effect of their homologue).
 The objects are always in developpement so ask if you want a stable version.

-- The automatic generation inlets/outlets.
+- The inlets/outlets are automatically generated.
 - The background color, border size, border color are easy to set.
 - The GUI objects can be resized with click and drag.
 - The graphics API use layers and "clip" the drawings within the box boundaries.